Blair Ashby 720-789-4000

 Implied Meaning

-• The emotional weight of a message which hints at more profound information not in the message directly.
+The emotional weight of a message that hints at more profound information not directly in the words of the message.

 See also: Emotional Pressure.